alejandrofsevilla/neural-network-notes/README.md

 </p>

 <p align="justify">
 The adition from Machine Learning is that a neural network $N$ is used to make a prediction of the second term of the equation.
 At the begining of an epoch, the model starts at the initial state and takes one transition at a time.
-An exploration factor $\epsilon$ is used to control the proportion of transitions in which the model will use the trained network (explotation) to select an action, $a = a(N, s)$, and transitions in which the action will be randomly selected (exploration).
+An exploration factor $\epsilon$ is added to control the proportion of transitions in which the model will use the trained network to select an action (explotation) $a = a(N, s)$ and transitions in which the action will be randomly selected (exploration).
 Each transition is stored as part of the experience, typically in a circular buffer.
 After a transition, the same neural network (DQN) or a second neural network (DDQN) - updated only every few iterations - is used to update the network targets for that state and action:
 </p>

 $$ \large